optilude/jira-cycle-extract/README.rst

 0.8 -
     * Fixed a bug with calculating the CFD when statuses are skipped
+    * Added --throughput output
+    * Percentiles are now saved to file, not printed, when using --percentiles
+    * Adding charting output (with optional dependencies - see above)

 0.7 - January 22 2016
     * Add support for `--format=json`